crodier/software-blog/_posts/2023-09-22-message-formats.md

 From our original **60** bytes we are now down to 25 bytes.
-This is clearly is savings on the wire of more than 50%.
+This is clearly is savings on the wire of **58%**.

-Importantly beyond the wire
+Beyond the wire
-savings, we also avoided any CPU compression of GZIP.
+savings, we also avoided any CPU compression of GZIP!

 The binary wire format for protobuf is like the GZIP data without needing to zip the keys.
 Protobufs avoids